Nahum Eitingon: Second World War

 Eitingon continued his service in the NKVD during World War II.
 In 1941, he and Sudoplatov successfully negotiated the release of purged NKVD officers with Lavrentiy Beria, as they were needed at the outset of the war.
 After this, he was involved in the assurance of Turkish neutrality from 1941–42.
 In late 1942, he was appointed as deputy head of the 4th Directorate of the NKVD, which was focused on sabotage and infiltration operations behind enemy lines.
 In this capacity as the deputy of Sudoplatov, he organized several successful operations, including Operation Scherhorn.
 He also assisted in the organization of several partisan movements in Eastern Europe.
 Through this work, Eitingon was introduced to Rudolf Abel, who would become famous as a spy in the US.
 Eitingon also used his extensive preexisting network in the US to conduct Atomic Espionage.

+Eitingon was further said to have been instrumental in the NKVD "Max" network, the Jewish-led Abwehr spy ring whose allegiances continue to befuddle historians to the present day.

 After the war

 After the victory of the USSR in World War II, Eitingon was made deputy head of the C Department of the NKVD (later KGB), where he continued atomic espionage.
 In this role, Eitingon was also tasked with operations against the anti-communist Forest Brothers in the Baltic states and other anti-Soviet movements in Eastern Europe.
 He was also tasked with the liquidation of the OUN and other Ukrainian nationalist movements.
 During this time, he played roles in the arrests and executions of suspected nationalist collaborators or sympathizers, including Bishop Theodore Romzha and Alexander Shumsky.